-It must not be ignored that the study area will be investigated in the course of this project, with methods of earth observation (EO) and remote sensing (RS) and the results of the mapping work will be linked with the findings of these methods.
+It must be kept in mind that in the course of the MultiMiner project, the study area will be surveyed using spaceborne and drone-based Earth Observation (EO) methods, and the results of the mapping work will be linked to the results of these methods.
 In this respect, the field work should also take into account what a satellite or drone "sees" and thus, for example, not only nice outcrops should be examined, but also weathered rock.